dekrus/Fallout2MechanicsMiniRework/README.md

 # Fallout2MechanicsMiniRework
 [__Download__](https://github.com/dekrus/Fallout2MechanicsMiniRework/releases)

- This is a small rework some gameplay mechanics of Fallout 2 and games based on it.
+ This is a small rework of some gameplay mechanics of Fallout 2 and games based on it.
  The style of the page design is brazenly copied from https://github.com/BGforgeNet/FO2tweaks

 ## Installation